HannaRV/subscription-tracker/README.md

 # Subscription Tracker
-⚠️ Note: This project was developed for a school assignment and is not intended for production use.
+⚠️ Note: This is my first module, created for a school assignment and to practice clean code.
+It may not be fully polished.

 A JavaScript module for managing and analyzing personal subscriptions.
 Convert between billing frequencies, identify unused services, analyze cost efficiency and make calculated decisions about which subscriptions to keep or cancel.